davetron5000/naildrivin5.com/_posts/2016-10-19-angular-rails-postgres-bootstrap-second-edition.md

 There's a lot of new content, mostly around Angular 2.

 Of particular interest is that we aren't using the Asset Pipeline, but are using Webpack.
 I tried hard to get Angular 2 working with Sprockets, but as [Giles
-Bowkett](http://gilesbowkett.blogspot.com/2016/10/let-asset-pipeline-die.html) points o ut in a recent post, Sprockets is not a modern tool for modern
+Bowkett](http://gilesbowkett.blogspot.com/2016/10/let-asset-pipeline-die.html) points out in a recent post, Sprockets is not a modern tool for modern
 JavaScript.

 The current beta is about 75% complete and includes: